NotADucc/osrs-hiscores-scrape/README.md

 - Pull an individual's stats from OSRS hiscores.
 - Analyse a highscore category (Count, total-, max- and min scores)

-# Misc Features
-- Sort the output, sorting script provided since scrape_hs is 'multi threaded'/async so the kvp resultset is not chronological.

 > [!Note]
 > Use apostrophes/quotes when you have an argument value that contains a space.
 > Look at [Filter Codeblock](#Filterpy) for an example.